tkych/cl-seek-project/README.md

 ------------

 CL-SEEK-PROJECT is a search-engine-interface for Common Lisp.
-The function SEEK searches for cl project in Quicklisp, Cliki, Github-Repos, BitBucket-Repos.
-And search-results is output in REPL.
+The function SEEK searchs for cl project in Quicklisp, Cliki, Github-Repos, BitBucket-Repos, then outputs search-results in REPL.

 Depends-on